TogaraCode/React-concepts-in-30-seconds/create-react-app.md

 ## Create React App

-### Allows you to quickly create and run a React application without any configuration.

-### It creates a frontend build template allowing the user to use any backend of choice.

-### This toolchain installs all the dependencies needed for a React application run.

-### First it is imperative to find out which version of Node has been installed on your machine.

-### If we are running a Node version 5.2.0 or later we can run npx create-react-app "my-app-name" in the command line for npm to work.
+### This Library allows you to quickly create and run a React application without any configuration.It creates a frontend build template allowing the user to use any backend of choice.This toolchain installs all the dependencies needed for a React application run.First it is important to find out which version of Node has been installed on your machine.
+If we are running a Node version 5.2.0 or later we can run npx create-react-app "my-app-name" in the command line for npm to work.

+## Example

 ### npx create-react-app "my-app"